kymirisgoatfrr/GoodbyeDpi-DESTROYER3000/README.md

 2-Open a Powershell with Admin Privileges and run "Get-ExecutionPolicy"

-2,5-If the result isn't Bypass or Allsined, run "Set-ExecutionPolicy -ExecutionPolicy AllSigned"
+2,5-If the result isn't Bypass or Allsigned, run "Set-ExecutionPolicy -ExecutionPolicy AllSigned"

 3-Reboot in SafeMode